maguirre42/Master_Eoi_Java/README.md

 ## // Comments

-- The directories OOP and OPP2 include concepts and exercises about object-oriented programming in Java.
+- The directories POO and POO2 include concepts and exercises about object-oriented programming in Java.